Hukamnama: History

 During the guruship period of Guru Gobind Singh, these hukamnamas were issued akin to royal decrees from Anandpur.
 The Guru would dictate what is to be written and a scribe would physically write it down in the form of the letter.
 Sometimes, the letters were decorated by illumination.
 Each letter was assigned a specific serial number before they were sent-off to be delivered to the addressee.
+The hukamnamas were written in Persianized Punjabi in scriptio continua (larivaar) with no punctuation marks.

 Collections and research

 The Sikh gurus issued many edicts throughout their life, some of whom have been preserved and are documented in various writings by scholars.
 A collection of hukamnamas, whose gathering is attributed to Randhir Singh, have been studied.
 Serious academic research into the hukamnamas only began in the early 20th century.
 After the passing of Guru Gobind Singh, hukamnamas were also issued by his widow, Mata Sahib Kaur and by his disciple, Banda Singh Bahadur.
+Hukamnamas were also issued by esteemed Sikh women, with there existing two related to Mata Gujari, nine of Mata Sundari, and nine related to Mata Sahib Devan.

 The Sikh Reference Library located at Amritsar held many authentic hukamnamas.
 These were lost after the events of Operation Blue Star in 1984.
 This collection was studied and published in two separate books by Ganda Singh and Shamsher Singh Ashok in the late 1960's.
+A collection of hukamnamas is preserved in the collection of Buta Singh, descendant of the original custodians of the Bhai Rupa family.
+A collection of hukamnamas was published by Balwant Singh Dhillon in 2025 after researching the documents since 1978.

+As per Chawla (2024), the historical hukamnamas are "invaluable historical documents", since many of them are internally dated correctly by the original scribe, giving information regarding the dates of certain events from Sikh history, which assists with creating a proper chronology of Sikh history.
+Additionally, the names of people they are addressed to and locations mentioned can help with the re-construction of the demographics and spread of early Sikhism.
+Furthermore, they are useful for studying the development of Punjabi prose literature and Gurmukhi script.